 Data owners lack tools and skills to design data products.
 Furthermore, before data products can be built on top of a platform, those need to be designed.
 Platform might even offer testbed or simulation tools to test data products before production level publication.
 Initial set of business people oriented canvases have already been development as Data Product Toolkit, which offers canvases and other tools to design and manage data products, product lifecycle and product portfolios.
 This toolkit is now expanded to include ecosystem and operational excellence approaches, and focus is transferred from products to services (Daas)

 Data Products, Data as a Service and Platforms

 Data is increasingly not purchased as a batch or a dataset.
 Instead data consumer is purchasing access to data.
 One reason for this is the success story of subscription economy.
 We’ve seen this with Netflix and Spotify, but also in getting access to cars and other commodities instead of buying one.
 The purchased data product is stream of data which is either retrieved on customer request or pushed to customer upon changes in content.
 This resembles more a service than product in the pure format.
 More often “data product” is consumed via productized APIs.
 Consumers are not buying APIs.
 APIs provide modern access to discover, purchase and consume given data products.
 Thus I'm also prone to deal data as a service rather than products which are owned.

-Currently only scalable option to deliver data product content to consumers (apps) are APIs.
+Currently, the only scalable option to deliver data product content to consumers (apps) are APIs.
 Just as data has to be productized, also necessary APIs must be productized.
 Commonly data owners lack skills to productize APIs, market place to sell goods in.
-Thus we need a third party - platform, which will offer productized APIs to access productized data products with modern plans including subscription.
+Thus we need a third-party - platform, which will offer productized APIs to access productized data products with modern plans including subscription.